 Soft modeling clay is applied to the outside edges of the Easter egg with a finger-painting motion.
 The clay makes spreading the material out more of a challenge, building finger strength.

-Skills and Learning Outcomes
+Skills and Learning Outcomes from this activity

 - Build eye-hand coordination.